+File nCacheWaittimeDoublingTimes

+Configuration fields:

+ileius.

-File Configuration fields: nCacheWaittimeDoublingTimes Description: How often the waittime is doubled after a failed connection try.
+Description: How often the waittime is doubled after a failed connection try.

 Enable random wait time delay

 File Configuration fields: bCacheRandomDelay Description: If enabled, a some random time will be added into the waittime delay.
 When using many syslog senders, this can avoid that all senders start sending cached syslog data to the syslog server at the same time.